 Redirects must adhere to university policy and Gain approval

-Content on central.temple.edu may obtain a redirect if the content is sponsored by an official university department or administrative unit and approval is gained by the Temple University Web Committee.
+Content on sites.temple.edu may obtain a redirect if the content is sponsored by an official university department or administrative unit and approval is gained by the Temple University Web Committee.
 Content redirects must adhere to the university domain name policy.
 To initiate a request, submit a ticket at tuhelp.temple.edu.
 Redirects for faculty, staff or student blogs or for student organizations will not be issued.

 Computer Services reserves the right to remove any plug-in without prior warning.
 (This may happen, for example, if a security vulnerability is discovered or if a plug-in is no longer compatible with the latest version of WordPress.)
 Requests for installation of additional plug-ins may be submitted to TUhelp.
 Additional plug-ins, however, will rarely be installed.
-Plug-ins must be compatible with the version of WordPress currently installed on central.temple.edu and have a business case for its use.
+Plug-ins must be compatible with the version of WordPress currently installed on sites.temple.edu and have a business case for its use.
 In addition, there must be significant demand for its functionality and not duplicate existing functionality, and it must be actively maintained by its developer.
-All plug-ins will be evaluated very carefully before installation and must gain approval by the central.temple.edu advisory group.
+All plug-ins will be evaluated very carefully before installation and must gain approval by the sites.temple.edu advisory group.

 Computer Services reserves the right to remove any theme without prior warning.
 (This may happen, for example, if there is a security vulnerability or technical issue with a theme.)
 If you’re a designer/developer at Temple University and have developed a theme compatible with the installed version of WordPress, you may submit a request to install that theme to TUhelp.
 Additional themes, however, will rarely be installed.
-All themes will be evaluated very carefully before installation and must gain approval by the central.temple.edu advisory group.
+All themes will be evaluated very carefully before installation and must gain approval by the sites.temple.edu advisory group.